Snowflake-Labs/sfquickstarts/site/sfguides/src/customer_insights_analyzer_using_vertex_ai_and_snowflake/customer_insights_analyzer_using_vertex_ai_and_snowflake.md

 Duration: 10

 For this quickstart you will need a Google Cloud account with a Vertex AI service enabled.
 Users can create a trial Google Cloud account [here](cloud.google.com).
-There be a cost to run this lab, but if there is it will be nominal.
+There will be a cost to run this lab, but if there is it will be nominal.

 Once you have your Google Cloud account you will need to create a project then enable the Vertex AI service.
 Once in the Vertex AI service you can select the model garden tab the left menu bar to view the models available in Vertex AI.
 For this lab we will be using the Palm Bison model for text generation.